aws/eks-charts/stable/appmesh-controller/README.md

-`tolerations` | list of node taints to tolerate | `[]` `rbac.create` | if `true`, create and use RBAC resources | `true` `rbac.pspEnabled` | If `true`, create and use a restricted pod security policy | `false` `serviceAccount.create` | If `true`, create a new service account | `true` `serviceAccount.name` | Service account to be used | None `sidecar.image.repository` | Envoy image repository | `840364872350.dkr.ecr.us-west-2.amazonaws.com/aws-appmesh-envoy`
+`tolerations` | list of node taints to tolerate | `[]` `rbac.create` | if `true`, create and use RBAC resources | `true` `rbac.pspEnabled` | If `true`, create and use a restricted pod security policy | `false` `serviceAccount.annotations` | optional annotations to add to service account | None `serviceAccount.create` | If `true`, create a new service account | `true` `serviceAccount.name` | Service account to be used | None `sidecar.image.repository` | Envoy image repository | `840364872350.dkr.ecr.us-west-2.amazonaws.com/aws-appmesh-envoy`